-The NZSA is managed by an Executive, who are introduced on the Executive page, and whose roles are described on the Committees page.
+The NZSA is managed by an Executive, who are introduced on the Executive page, and whose roles are described on the Executive Committee page.

 The association is an affiliated organisation of the International Statistical Institute, is a member body of the Royal Society of New Zealand and is part of the Mathematical Sciences Council of New Zealand.